Sri Hanuman worshipped by men who defeated army of Tipu Sultan

 Thiruvananthapuram

-The city had been named after the name of the presiding deity of this kshetra Sri Anantha Padmanabha Swamy.
+The city had been named after the name of presiding deity of this kshetra Sri Anantha Padmanabha Swamy.
 The kings of Travancore wish to be known as custodians of the State ruled by Sri Anantha Padmanabha Swamy.
 They had surrendered themselves to Sri Anantha Padmanabha Swamy as a dutiful servant.

 Marthanda Varma